 Las Vegas Economy and Job Opportunities

-Las Vegas officially incorporated on May 15, 1905, when 110 acres of land were auctioned off by the railroad company who had purchased ground in order to expand the nation’s railroad system.
-Las Vegas became a railroad town, primarily because of the abundance of water available, which made it an ideal stop for passengers who were traveling from Southern California to Salt Lake City.
+Las Vegas officially incorporated on May 15, 1905.
+It is when 110 acres of land were auctioned off by the railroad company who had purchased ground in order to expand the nation’s railroad system.
+Las Vegas became a railroad town, primarily because of the abundance of water available.
+This made it an ideal stop for passengers who were traveling from Southern California to Salt Lake City.

 While dude ranches were popular in Vegas in the 1930s, it didn’t take long for gaming to become one of the most important aspects of the city’s economy.
 In fact, the first themed hotel and casino opened in 1941, and was quickly followed by three more over the next seven years.